SC-ltc/challenge-20-react-portfolio/README.md

 ## Items for further development

 This was a very challenging assignment for me.
+I spent a lot of time just getting the page to render without any issues.
 In the future, I will aim to significantly improve the page layout and add to the Portfolio and Resume pages.

 ## Course Resources used for this assignment: